LukeLu1263/vim-config/README.md

 " The follwing are customed by Luke Lu
 """"""""""""""""""""""""""""""""""""""""""""""""""
 """"""""""""""""""""""""""""""""""""""""""""""""""
-" set line underlying current cursor set cursorline
+" set line underlying current cursor (Sometimes it will cause mosaic.
+" That means you cannot see the current line clearly.) set cursorline

 " incording to what your typing case to decide chose ignore case or not